Expert Advisor, Public Engagement, National Lottery Heritage Fund (NLHF) – ongoing

+Expert Advisor, Public Engagement, National Lottery Heritage Fund (NLHF) – ongoing

     Interpretation Planner, The Loughborough Bell Foundry

     I am leading on the interpretation for Britain’s last operating bell foundry, as part of design company PLB’s team.
-I will be working with the Trustees and stakeholders to develop the interpretation in the bell foundry’s museum, exploring how to present the venue’s rich heritage in an accessible and relevant way to existing and new audiences.
+I worked with the Trustees and stakeholders to develop the interpretation in the bell foundry’s museum, exploring how to present the venue’s rich heritage in an accessible and relevant way to existing and new audiences.
 The project has since received its Round 2 grant award from the National Lottery Heritage Fund.